Knot complements decomposing into prisms: Restrictions on prism orbifolds covered by knot complements

 \subsection{Filtering.}

 Each right-permutation representation produced in the enumeration step corresponds to a cover of some $\doh^{333}_i$ that is a candidate knot complement in a lens space.
 We identified the $M_{i,j}$ from \Cref{main_tech_thm} by first testing a sequence of necessary conditions on these for this to hold, using custom-coded scripts included with the ancillary files.\begin{enumerate} \item We first test whether the conjugacy class of subgroups corresponds to a \emph{manifold} cover using \texttt{is\_it\_tor\_free}, which implements the condition of \Cref{torsion order}.
-This results in $142$, $142$, and $148$ manifold covers of $\doh^{333}_2$, $\doh^{333}_3$, and $\doh^{333}_4$, respectively. \item We next count cusps of the covers remaining after step (1), using the method \texttt{cusp\_seqs}, which implements the condition of \Cref{cusp count}.
-We find that there are $46$, $46$, and $51$ \emph{single-cusped} manifold covers of $\doh^{333}_2$, $\doh^{333}_3$, and $\doh^{333}_4$, respectively. \item Finally, we compute the first homology of the single-cusped manifold covers remaining after step (2).
-We find that there are $20$, $22$, and $12$ single-cusped manifold covers of $\doh^{333}_2$, $\doh^{333}_3$, and $\doh^{333}_4$, respectively, having \emph{first homology isomorphic to $\mathbb{Z}$}. \end{enumerate}
+This results in $142$, $142$, and $148$ manifold covers of $\doh^{333}_2$, $\doh^{333}_3$, and $\doh^{333}_4$, respectively.
+The resulting permutation representations are stored in the ancillary files at \path{anc/Finding_low_index_subgroups/data/24manifold_covers_of_O333-*.txt}. \item We next count cusps of the covers remaining after step (1), using the method \texttt{cusp\_seqs}, which implements the condition of \Cref{cusp count}.
+We find that there are $46$, $46$, and $51$ \emph{single-cusped} manifold covers of $\doh^{333}_2$, $\doh^{333}_3$, and $\doh^{333}_4$, respectively.
+The resulting permutation representations are stored in the ancillary files at \path{anc/Finding_low_index_subgroups/data/single_cusped_O333-*.txt}. \item Finally, we compute the first homology of the single-cusped manifold covers remaining after step (2).
+We find that there are $20$, $22$, and $12$ single-cusped manifold covers of $\doh^{333}_2$, $\doh^{333}_3$, and $\doh^{333}_4$, respectively, having \emph{first homology isomorphic to $\mathbb{Z}$}.
+The homology data for all single-cusped index-$24$ manifold covers of these orbifolds is recorded in the ancillary files at \path{anc/Finding_low_index_subgroups/data/24_manifold_covers_of_O333-*_single_cusped_with_hom_info.txt}. \end{enumerate}